 - Cable and internet services

-In some states, there are specific rules in place that forbids a telemarketing company to call on private numbers.
-As per the Federal Laws, a company cannot make direct or indirect contact between the hours of 9.00 PM to 8.00 AM local time.
+In some states, there are specific rules in place that forbid a tele-marketing company to call on private numbers.
+As per Federal Laws of the Federal Trade Commission, a company cannot make direct or indirect contact between the hours of 9.00 PM to 8.00 AM local time.

-The company also cannot make calls on Sunday or a holiday.
-Some state laws have restricted the timings before 9.00 PM and later to 8.00 AM so that the ordinary people are not disturbed.
+The company also cannot make calls on Sundays or a holiday.
+Some state laws have restricted the timings before 9.00 PM and later to 8.00 AM so that ordinary people are not disturbed.

 Telemarketing involves various activities like telesales, appointment setting, surveying, a call-to-action, and database cleaning and maintenance.
 The process can be divided into the following categories –

-In this type of telemarketing, the companies reach out to customers after inbound inquiries about services or products.
+In this, the companies reach out to customers after inbound inquiries about services or products.
 The demand here is created by publicity or advertising.
-The inbound telemarketing includes taking orders for various products via handling of incoming calls that are generated by catalogs, direct mail, and advertising
+The inbound marketing includes taking orders for various products via handling of incoming calls that are generated by catalogs, direct mail, and advertising

-This is a type of proactive telemarketing the company reaches out to existing and potential customers actively in a straightforward manner.
-As more actual selling is involved in outbound telemarketing, the representatives are required to be trained and knowledgeable.
+In this, the company reaches out to existing and potential customers actively in a straightforward manner.
+As more actual selling is involved in outbound marketing, the representatives are required to be trained and knowledgeable.

 4. Lead generation

-In this type of telemarketing, the telecommuters reach out to customers after collecting information about their interests, profiles and demographic data.
+In this type, telecommuters reach out to customers after collecting information about their interests, profiles, and demographic data.

 The service styles of telemarketing are as follows-